OpenNMT/opennmt.github.io/index.md

 <center style="padding: 40px"><img width="80%" src="http://opennmt.github.io/simple-attn.png" /></center>

+OpenNMT is used as provided in <a href="http://demo-pnmt.systran.net/">production</a> by major translation providers.
 The system is designed to be simple to use and easy to extend, while maintaining efficiency and state-of-the-art translation accuracy.

 Features include:

 * Simple general-purpose interface, only requires and source/target data files.
 * Speed and memory optimizations for high-performance GPU training.
-* C-only decoder implementation for easy deployment.
 * Extensions to allow other sequence generation tasks such as summarization and image captioning.